hilldani/hilldani.github.io/src/pages/blog/big-o-vs-reality.md

 2. Deployment
 3. Hardware

-Each group works independantly to make a workload as fast as possible.
+Each group works independently to make a workload as fast as possible.
 Software folks look at big O complexity.
 Deployment folks try to pick the best OS's, containers, and geo distributions.
 Hardware folk try to pick the fastest hardware with the lowest power requirements (classic power in money out machine).
 Each discipline is valuable angle but has tunnel vision on the complete picture of performance engineering.

 Teaching observability as integral to the software process can solve this problem.
 Take for example the task of JSON processing.
 Many software developers address this problem from a big O perspect.
 Just for java alone there is a litany of solutions:
 * [avaje-jsonb](https://github.com/avaje/avaje-jsonb)